romellem/the-riddler/_posts/2018-06-08-the-case-of-the-smudged-secret-message.md

     +   6 , 8 3 7 , 6 3 3
     ---------------------
       1 3 , 0 8 5 , 2 9 6

+Double checking that equation, the math works out, so we have our answer!